Primordial Black Hole Hot Spots and Nucleosynthesis: Primordial Black Holes

 where $g_{\star}(T_i)$ denotes the number of relativistic degrees of freedom at formation.
-Considering a semi-classical approach, Hawking~\cite{Hawking:1975vcx} showed that a black hole of mass $M$ emits all existing particles like a blackbody with temperature
+Considering a semi-classical approach, Hawking~\cite{Hawking:1975vcx} showed that a PBH of mass $M$ emits all existing particles like a blackbody with temperature $T_H = (8\pi\, G M)^{-1}\,\sim 10^4~{\rm GeV} (10^9 g /M)$.
+After the Universe becomes cooler than the PBHs' initial temperature, Hawking radiation becomes efficient, and radiates each particle species $\ell$ with an emission rate per energy and time , $d^{2}N_\ell/(dtdE)$.
+These rates contribute collectively to the PBH mass loss rate, given by~\cite{Hawking:1975vcx, MacGibbon:1990zk, MacGibbon:1991tj, Cheek:2021odj}